NotHIMButHIM/TimeCapsule/README.md

-This is a repo for all the sem projects.
+This is a repo for all the mini projects.